rlennon/AutismITResources/README.md

 ## Considerations

-    This section was missing from Ruth, but she had it in table of contents.
+    This section was missing from the boilerplate.
+Add notes as needed.
-    Adding as placeholder for now.

 ## Useful Links
 * https://guides.github.com/